canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/redirect-pages.md

 ## Layering redirects

-In Rediraffe, multiple files can be redirected to the same target:
+In rerediraffe, multiple files can be redirected to the same target:

 * A → D
 * B → D